sinapradip/react/README.md

 ###### Rewriting from React Docs [React](https://react.dev/learn)

-A Javascript Library for building user interfaces React apps are made out of components.
+A JavaScript Library for building user interfaces React apps are made out of components.
 A component is a piece of the UI (user interface) that has its own logic and appearance.
 A component can be as small as a button, or as large as an entire page.

 ### React Components